davidkuda/epilot_challenge/README.md

 ```

 It's late now, so I will stop working on this now, but I am looking forward to continue on it tomorrow.
 The

+#### Wed 15.
+February 2023, 23:20

+Today I finished step 3.
+The data is in a sqlite database and retrieval works like a charm.
+Final part is the visualisation.
+I will take care of that tomorrow.